2024 Full Reunion Weekend Schedule

 Meet, share, and celebrate Pride with Williams LGBTQ+ alums and members of the Bisexual, Gay, Lesbian, and Transgender Alumni Network (BiGLATA) attending Reunion.
 Light appetizers will be provided with a cash bar.
 No RSVP required for this casual event.

-THE LOG, 78 Spring Street6PM
+THE LOG, 78 Spring Street

 Class Dinners and Festivities